HNoMS Eidsvold: First and final battle

 At the bridge, Gerlach tried to convince Willoch that the Germans had arrived as friends and that Willoch should surrender his ship peacefully.
 Willoch countered by pointing out that he was bound by duty to resist, but did ask for a ten-minute break to consider the matter.
 However, instead of considering surrender, Willoch used this time to contact his superiors, as well as the captain of Norge, informing them of his intent to attack the German forces.
 While this was going on, another German destroyer had crossed behind Eidsvold and took up a position 700 m from the vessel, ready to fire her torpedoes.

 Gerlach tried once again to convince Willoch to surrender, but was turned down a second time.
 As he left the deck of Eidsvold, he fired a red flare, indicating that the Norwegians wished to fight.
 At this point, Captain Willoch hurried towards the bridge, while shouting "På plass ved kanonene.
 Nå skal vi slåss, gutter!" ("Man the guns.
 We're gonna fight, boys!").
 Eidsvold turned towards the closest destroyer and accelerated, while the battery commander ordered the port battery (three 15 cm guns) to open fire.
-However, the Germans – afraid Eidsvold might ram the destroyer – fired four torpedoes at the old coastal defence ship.

-Two or three of the torpedoes hit before the port guns could fire, according to Norwegian sources: one under the rear turret, one midship and one in the bow.
+However, the Germans fired four torpedoes at the old coastal defence ship, and two or three of the torpedoes hit before the port guns could fire, according to Norwegian sources: one under the rear turret, one midship and one in the bow.
 It is likely that the torpedoes ignited one of the magazines aboard, because Eidsvold was blown in two and sunk in seconds, propellers still turning.
 Only six of the crew were rescued, while 175 died in the freezing water.